Sobriety and Weight Loss – Can Sobriety Help You Lose Weight?

-All things remaining equal, if you quit drinking alcohol and change nothing else about your daily life and routine, you will eventually lose weight because you are consuming fewer calories.
+All things remaining equal, if you quit drinking alcohol and change nothing else about your daily life and routine, you will eventually lose weight because you consume fewer calories.

-For example, one small 330 ml bottle of beer with 5% alcohol has 182 calories, which is the equivalent of about half of a cheeseburger.
-One pint of cider, which is 2.6 units of alcohol, has 216 calories.
+For example, one small 330 ml bottle of beer with 5% alcohol has 182 calories, equivalent to about half of a cheeseburger.
+One pint of cider is 2.6 units of alcohol and has 216 calories.

-If you’re curious about the caloric and unit breakdown of your current alcohol consumption, Drinkaware has an incredible tool that is both fun to use and incredibly eye-opening.
+If you’re curious about the caloric and unit breakdown of your current alcohol consumption, Drinkaware has an incredible tool that is fun to use and incredibly eye-opening.

-If you are consuming anything over two drinks in a single evening, you’re entering into some significant caloric territory.
-Naturally, if you drop those extra 1,000+ calories every week, sobriety will lead to some weight loss.
+Naturally, if you drop those extra 1,000+ calories weekly, sobriety will lead to some weight loss.

 Sobriety isn’t so cut and dry, however.
 There are many other factors to consider.